1ocho3/database_fundamentals/sql-table2md-table/README.md

 &nbsp;
 ---
 &nbsp;
-This programm is a very simple piece of code, and it's behaviour is pretty straight forward.
+This is a very simple piece of code, and it's behaviour is pretty straight forward.
 Just create a FILE were you will copy the results from Oracle's "apex", run the program and the resulting table will be **COPIED TO YOUR CLIPBOARD** and will also be printed on screen.
 The syntax to make it work is even simpler: